 Each patient referred to Cornell O&P undergoes a thorough initial assessment of their particular deficits.
 We schedule ample time to listen and understand each patient’s needs and condition.
 We closely consider their concerns along with those of their referring physician, therapists and family.
 Together, we formulate a program of custom orthotic management.
 Highly trained technicians fabricate our patients’ orthoses in a timely fashion with the most advanced materials, components and techniques.
 Ample time is scheduled for fitting and training our patients to ensure that our mutual goals are achieved.

 An almost unlimited number of muscular, neurological and post surgical conditions lend themselves to proper orthotic management, thus achieving relief of pain and reducing disability for the patient.
-Proper design and fabrication of these orthotic systems, coupled with creative practitioners and optimum fit are the key to a successful patient outcome.
+Proper design and fabrication of these orthotic braces and orthotic systems, coupled with creative practitioners and optimum fit are the key to a successful patient outcome.
 The dedicated orthotists at Cornell O&P never lose sight of their objectives: to return the patient to comfort and independence.

 The majority of conditions requiring orthotic management fall into three categories: